Invite friends and family to read the obituary and add memories.

 Starts at 2:00 pm (Central (no DST) time)

 Sister Theresa Feist, OSU (Prelate) was called into eternal life at the Hospice at Glengarda, Saskatoon on March 21, 2026 at the age of 83 years.
-Daughter of John and Theresa (Aschenbrenner) Feist, she was born at Barthel, SK on April 22, 1942, the fifth of twelve children, and grew up on the family farm in the area.
-She and her siblings walked two and ½ miles to school each day where they were taught from Grades One to Nine by Ursuline Sisters.
+Daughter of John and Theresa (Aschenbrenner) Feist, she was born on the family farm near Barthel, SK on April 22, 1942, the fifth of twelve children.
+For their early education, she and her siblings walked four kilometers to school where they were taught by Ursuline Sisters.
 Feeling drawn to religious life, Theresa went to St. Angela's Academy at Prelate in 1957 for her Grade X and the following year entered the Ursuline community, taking the name Sister Loretta.
-She made her First Profession in 1960, completed her high school studies and then attended Teachers College in Saskatoon from 1962-63 after which she taught at Yorkton, Shaunavon, Prelate Public School, Dollard, Fox Valley, and Swift Current.
+She made her First Profession in 1960, completed her high school studies and then attended Teachers College in Saskatoon from 1962-63.
+Her 17 years of classroom teaching took her to schools in Yorkton, Shaunavon, Prelate Public School, Dollard, Fox Valley, and Swift Current.
 She made her Perpetual Profession in 1964 and resumed her baptismal name in 1969.

 Upon recovering from illness through a vitamin-based diet, a new realm of ministry opened up to her.
-After 17 years of classroom teaching, she moved into orthomolecular medicine, a form of alternative medical treatment using nutritional supplements to treat diseases and maintain health.
-Moved to share her story with others, Sister Theresa wrote the book Schizophrenia Cured in 1979 followed shortly after by a second book Spirituality and Holistic Living.
+She moved into orthomolecular medicine, a form of alternative medical treatment using nutritional supplements to treat diseases and maintain health.
+Prompted to share her story with others, Sister Theresa wrote Schizophrenia Cured in 1979 followed shortly after by a second book Spirituality and Holistic Living.

 Following a year of studies at the University of Manitoba, she sought to provide shelter and orthomolecular care for the mentally ill.
 With the financial support of George Morris, a SK founder of farm equipment, Sister Theresa opened the first Morris Centre in Winnipeg in 1981.
-Here she and Mabel Fowler carried on the ministry of accompanying with compassionate care and teaching those who came to learn a new lifestyle for good health.
+Here she and Mabel Fowler carried on the Ursuline ministry of "Educating for Life" by accompanying those who came to learn a new lifestyle for good health.
 They developed a healing regimen of strict diet, meditation, counselling and adult growth sessions.
 Sister Theresa continued to develop the program by taking part in wholistic medicine conferences in Ireland and in Japan.

 In 1999, with the additional support of Frank Flaman, the centre was moved to Lebret, SK and renamed the Flaman-Morris Home, Inc. This residence, employing three full-time and two part-time staff, housed up to eight people seeking guidance and nutritional care.
 In 2006, Sister Theresa was inducted into the Orthomolecular Medicine Hall of Fame in Vancouver, BC., the youngest-ever inductee.